You’ve seen the pictures on Instagram.

 - There’s a fair amount of evidence that eating protein before and after weightlifting workouts can help you build muscle and strength faster.

-- There’s a also evidence that post-workout carb intake can help as well, mainly due to insulin’s anti-catabolic effects.
+- There’s also evidence that post-workout carb intake can help as well, mainly due to insulin’s anti-catabolic effects.

 So, if you’re lifting weights regularly, I do recommend you…